 Snack Plan is my very silly app I made for tracking my plans for snacking at theme parks.
-It gave me a great chance to learn to use many of the new additions to SwiftUI in iOS 15.
+It gave me a great chance to learn to use many of the new additions to SwiftUI in iOS 15 as well as how to implement in-app purchases.
 Details are explained in this blog post if you’re interested.

 I’m “all in” with SwiftUI and love continuing to learn and being a part of the very welcoming iOS developer community.

-I’ve also become an admin for iOS Dev Happy Hour.
+I’m also one of the organizers for iOS Dev Happy Hour.
 Feel free to join us and meet some great people if you haven’t done so already.
 If you’re an introvert on the fence about attending I can relate and would be happy to give insight into the event.

 The goal of #iOSDevHappyHour is to allow current and aspiring iOS Developers a place to share experiences, share knowledge, simply hang out, build community, and even enjoy a drink or two online during a time where face to face contact is limited.